 If your change is truly a good one, it will be obvious to everyone around you.
 The people in your life who are ready, may elect to join you in the adventure of their own free will.
-I have come to see that this actually has very little to do with you—or me—these people were ready to change, and if anything, your changing was the final push they needed.
+I have come to see that this actually has very little to do with you or I, these people were ready to change, and if anything, your changing was the final push they needed.
 For every person that decides to make a change along with you, there will be a hundred who do not.
-It isn't easy accepting that some friendships may perish along with old habits.
-If we want to grow, then we have to accept that sometimes this will mean growing away from certain people and places.
-The greatest challenge in this, is the recognition that it is not personal, just because we spend less time with people, doesn't mean that the love is lost.
+It isn't easy accepting that some relationships may change along with old habits.
+If we want to grow, then we have to accept that sometimes this will mean growing away from various people and places.
+The greatest challenge in this, is the recognition that it is not personal, just because we spend less time with people, or in certain places, doesn't mean that the love is lost.

 "A definition of psychotic": abnormal thinking and perceptions.